Hyftar/Sudoku-API/README.md

 ### Using the API

-This API uses JWT authentication, which means that every requests needs the header `Authentication: <KEY>`
+This API uses JWT authentication, which means that every requests needs the header `Authorization: <KEY>`

 You can receive a key for a user by submitting a POST request to the `/authenticate/` route containing the user name and password as **parameters** (`username: <USERNAME>` and `password: <PASSWORD>`)